-Congratulations to this year’s Talent Show Winners:
+Congratulations to last year’s Talent Show Winners:

 Melina Z. and Sierra C. – 1st Place